SergioBalca/simple_shell/README.md

 ![Preview](https://github.com/fyga10/simple_shell/blob/master/Interactive_shell.drawio.png)
 <h2>Description</h2>
-<p>Our simple shell tries to emulate the behavior of a standart Unix shell, when a user enters commands with its arguments</p>
+<p>Our simple shell tries to emulate the behavior of a standard Unix shell, when a user enters commands with its arguments</p>
 <p>So, in general, a Shell is a user interface to use the services of a computer and can be used in an interactive mode and non interactive mode<p>
 <h2>Installation</h2>
 <p>If you want to use this shell you need to clone this repository:</p>